Kartikgarg74/futurespotler_archery/README.md

-# FutureSportler Archery Analysis Project
+# Archery Posture Analysis and Feedback System

 ## Project Purpose
 This project aims to provide an automated system for analyzing archery posture and providing feedback.
 It processes video footage of archers, extracts key pose landmarks, analyzes their movements, and generates visual feedback to help improve technique.